reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - enable the Lua module
 - reboot the virtual camera cleanly (menu: Machine -> Power Down, then start it again)
 - run the Hello World script

+Note: api_test.lua does not run completely, but `can be patched <http://www.magiclantern.fm/forum/index.php?topic=2864.msg195347#msg195347>`_.

 TODO: make api_test.lua run, fix bugs, polish the guide.